Search by country or region

 Universal Periodic Review (UPR) 4th

-Recommending State: Sierra Leone
+Recommending State: Jamaica

 Gender Legislative/Judicial/Administrative action